commmpotte/lending_NFT/README.md

 How to start?
 I was using bash terminal.
 In one window (in real time) start with: npm run dev.
 In another window don't forget to collect your svg-icons: npm run svgSprive.

-Of course I know, that "landind" is writing with a letter "a".
+Of course I know, that "landing" is writing with a letter "a".
 Sorry about that!